 A stool sample is needed.
 It is sent to a lab to be analyzed.
 There are several ways to detect C. difficile toxin in the stool sample.

 Enzyme immunoassay (EIA) is most often used to detect substances produced by the bacteria.
 This test is faster than older tests, and simpler to perform.
-The results are available in about an hour.
-However, it is slightly less sensitive than previous methods.
+The results are ready in a few hours.
+However, it is slightly less sensitive than earlier methods.
 Several stool samples may be needed to get an accurate result.

 Do not mix urine, water, or toilet tissue with the sample.

 You may have this test if your health care provider thinks that diarrhea is caused by the antibiotic medicines you have taken recently.
 Antibiotics change the balance of bacteria in the colon.
 This sometimes leads to too much growth of C. difficile.